seethroughdev/svg-fallbackify/README.md

 <img src="path-to-img.svg" data-svg-fallback />
 ```

-That data attribute will tell the element to replace the .svg extension if the
+The data attribute will tell the element to replace the .svg extension if the
 browser does not handle SVG.

 So if in your same folder, you have a file ```path-to-img.png``` it will automatically